spaceconfigs/spaceneovim/README.md

 ## License 📄

 This project is licensed under the GNU General Public License v3.0.
 For more information, please see the `LICENSE` file.

-## Acknowledgments 💖

-- Special thanks to the Neovim community for their continuous support and inspiration.
-- Gratitude to the contributors who have made this framework what it is today.

 ## Contact 📩